 Why the Ordinance?

-Steamboat Springs City Council adopted the amended ordinance in 2015 because of the increasing number of bear and other wildlife encounters in town to ensure the safety of the public and animals.
-When wildlife has access to trash, they are drawn closer to homes which creates potentially dangerous situations between the animals and people.
+City Council found that there were an increasing number of bear and other wildlife encounters in urban areas of the city.
+This growth was primarily due to inadequate security of residential and commercial waste placed outside for collection.
+When wildlife has access to trash, they are drawn closer to homes and businesses which creates potentially dangerous situations between the animals and people.

 The city asks for your compliance with these laws to help keep wildlife where they belong - in the wild.

 Your property is in violation of Steamboat Springs regulations.
 This notice is a warning only.
 A repeat violation will be subject to a Municipal Court summons.

 Su propiedad infringe las regulaciones de Steamboat Springs.
 Este aviso es solo una advertencia.
 Una violación repetida estará sujeta a una citación de la corte municipal

 Se requiere un contenedor, contenedor o contenedor resistente a los osos